sweetcakes01/Discord-IP-logger/README.md

 3. **Deploy**
    - For educational purposes, you can open `index.html` locally in a browser to see how it works.
-   - For a live demonstration, deploy these files to a web server or a service like GitHub Pages.
+   - For a live demonstration, deploy these files to a web server or a service like GitHub Pages or Vercel.

 4. **Test**
    Access the page hosted by `index.html` and check your Discord webhook for logged IP information.